triton-inference-server/server/docs/user_guide/metrics.md

 `--allow-cpu-metrics=false` can be used to disable just the GPU and CPU metrics respectively.

 The `--metrics-port` option can be used to select a different port.
-For now, Triton reuses http address for metrics endpoint.
-The option `--http-address` can be used to bind http and metrics endpoints to the same specific address when http service is enabled.
+By default, Triton reuses the `--http-address` option for the metrics endpoint and binds the http and metrics endpoints to the same specific address when http service is enabled.
+If http service is not enabled, the metric address will bind to `0.0.0.0` by default.
+To uniquely specify the metric endpoint, `--metrics-address` option can be used.
+See the `tritonserver --help` output for more info on these CLI options.

 To change the interval at whichs metrics are polled/updated, see the `--metrics-interval-ms` flag.
 Metrics that are updated "Per Request" are unaffected by this interval setting.
 This interval only applies to metrics that are designated as "Per Interval" in the tables of each section below: